 Have a Peloton?
 Follow me on the leaderboard at: lizrotz

 Here are a few of the questions I get asked regularly.

 Can I afford a Peloton bike?

 This is always the first and biggest question, and it’s a different answer for everyone.
-The bike itself costs $2,245 (that includes delivery) before any accessories.
+We have an original bike.
+The original bike itself costs $1,895 (that includes delivery) before any accessories.
+The new Bike+ costs $2,495.
 Occasionally they offer a special that will add on some accessories, but generally, the bike itself is never discounted.
 The only accessory I bought from Peloton with the bike was a pair of shoes, which cost $125.
-When you use a friend’s referral code (my referral code is: TMGMAH) you can save $100 on accessories, so in the end, my shoes only cost me $25.
+When you use a friend’s referral code (my referral code is: DG72SP) you can save $100 on accessories, so in the end, my shoes only cost me $25.
 And I needed shoes!
 Brandon already had spin shoes and just needed new clips, which we ordered from Amazon here.

 Stay tuned for my post on all the best accessories for your Peloton bike!

 If you qualify, Peloton offers no money down, 0% financing for 39 months.
 Which means you pay $49 a month for 39 months for the bike.
 So it’s the exact same price as if you pay upfront.
 We chose to do this and I later paid it off early, there were no early-payoff penalties.

 Peloton also offers a 30 day worry free home trial!
 Click here to learn more.

 So I bought the bike, is that all it costs?

 In addition to purchasing the bike, you also have to purchase a Peloton All-Access Membership.
 Which is a subscription to the on-demand library and live classes they offer.
 The subscription is $39 a month.
 When I look at how many years I paid for a gym membership I never used or the cost of workout tapes I watched once, the $39 is nothing.
 Plus when you think about it, the $39 is for me and BTR to workout on the bike and with the app.